docascode/vscode-docs-build/README.md

 ![OAuth](https://github.com/docascode/vscode-docs-build/blob/master/resources/enable-real-time-validation.gif?raw=true)

 4. For **Microsoft employee**, the extension will check your sign-in status before real-time validation starts to work.
 If you haven't signed in or your credential expired, you will be asked to sign in.
 After sign-in succeeds, real-time validation will start automatically.
-5. With real-time validation enabled, you will see validation issues (if any) while you are editing on the open files.
+5. With real-time validation enabled, you will see validation issues (if any) while you are working on the repository (eg. modifying files, creating files and deleting files etc.).

 ![OAuth](https://github.com/docascode/vscode-docs-build/blob/master/resources/real-time-validation-exp.gif?raw=true)